-One challenge with INR for novel view synthesis tasks is that current methods require accurate camera poses to be provided, which can be challenging to obtain, and also limits the applicability of many INR methods for poorly posed multi-view image sets or unposed video sequences.
-While popular methods like COLMAP~\cite{schoenberger2016sfm, schoenberger2016mvs} have been used to estimate the camera poses from input images, they often miss frames and lead to suboptimal results.
-Optimization-based pose estimation and radiance field learning methods have been proposed to address this issue.
-Still, they can be computationally expensive, often taking hours to train on 100 images of size $400\times400$ and unsuitable for real-time applications~\cite{lin2021barf, chng2022garf}.
+Using INR in robotics poses unique challenges.
+The need for accurate camera poses is one of them.
+While popular methods like COLMAP~\cite{schoenberger2016sfm, schoenberger2016mvs} can estimate the camera poses from input images, they often drop frames that lack distinctive features and lead to suboptimal results.
+Some approaches propose to simultaneously optimize pose estimations and learn the radiance field~\cite{lin2021barf, chng2022garf}.
+Yet, their computational cost, leading to hours of training on just 100 images of size $400\times400$, makes them unsuitable for real-time applications.

-Many recent works have focused on making INR learning faster.
-One such technique is named instant neural graphics primitives (iNGP) \cite{mueller2022instant} that uses grid sampling and hash encodings to converge significantly faster (<5 seconds) than other techniques with ground truth poses.
-However, this approach has yet to consider datasets without camera poses or poorly estimated camera poses, which are more general and come from real-world data.
+Recent works focused on making INR learning faster.
+For example, instant neural graphics primitives (iNGP) \cite{mueller2022instant} uses occupancy grid and hash encodings to converge significantly faster ($<5$ seconds) than other techniques with ground truth poses.
+However, this approach was not shown to work without or with poorly estimated camera poses, making it less applicable in many real-world, roaming camera scenarios.